TITLE II ADA COMPLAINT PROCEDURES

 d) involve a City of Portland facility, program, service, benefit or activity.

-3. Complaints should be filed with Title II Program Manager in the Office of Management and Finance.
+3. Complaints should be filed with Title II Program Manager in the Office of Equity and Human Rights (OEHR).

 4. Complaints must be in writing and signed by the complainant.
 If the complainant needs assistance in reducing the complaint to writing or signing it, he or she may request assistance from the Title II Program Manager or may have another person write and acknowledge the complaint on his or her behalf.